 In our Mineral Confidence deodorant zinc citrate works by helping to neutralize odor.

 Our Stewardship Model guides us to select ingredients which have been processed in a manner that supports our philosophy of human and environmental health.

 To make zinc citrate, zinc oxide is combined with citric acid.
 Zinc citrate is precipitated from the neutralization mixture.
 The crystalline zinc citrate that precipitates is then dehydrated and milled.

 In oral care products, alternatives to zinc citrate in the fight against bad breath are artificial antimicrobial agents or other natural agents like terpenes (found in spearmint oil) and tea tree oil that inhibit the odor-causing compounds.
-Recent research from Tom’s of Maine has also confirmed the botanical, licorice root, is effective at reducing VSC’s in lab tests and this efficacy was confirmed in human subjects.
+Research from Tom’s of Maine has also confirmed the botanical, licorice root, is effective at reducing VSC’s in lab tests and this efficacy was confirmed in human subjects.
 Tom’s of Maine uses licorice root in its Wicked Fresh! toothpaste to deliver clinically proven, long lasting fresh breath.
 Other blends of natural essential oils are also effective in neutralizing and masking odor.

 Tom’s of Maine recognizes that no two people are alike, and even with naturally derived ingredients, some individuals may develop an allergic reaction that is unique to them.
 As with any product, be sure to discontinue use if you experience discomfort or other indications that the product may not be appropriate for your individual body chemistry.